G20: Views on the G20's exclusivity of membership

 Although the G20 has stated that the group's "economic weight and broad membership gives it a high degree of legitimacy and influence over the management of the global economy and financial system", its legitimacy has been challenged.
 A 2011 report for the Danish Institute for International Studies criticised the G20's exclusivity, particularly highlighting its underrepresentation of African countries and its practice of inviting observers from non-member states as a mere "concession at the margins", which does not grant the organisation representational legitimacy.
-Concerning the membership issue, US President Barack Obama noted the difficulty of pleasing everyone: "Everybody wants the smallest possible group that includes them.
+Concerning the membership issue, U.S. President Barack Obama noted the difficulty of balancing the interests of different states: "Everybody wants the smallest possible group that includes them.
 So, if they're the 21st largest nation in the world, they want the G-21, and think it's highly unfair if they have been cut out."
 Others stated in 2011 that the exclusivity is not an insurmountable problem and proposed mechanisms by which it could become more inclusive.

 Norwegian perspective

 In line with Norway's emphasis on inclusive international processes, the United Nations, and the UN system, in a 2010 interview with Der Spiegel, the current prime minister of Norway Jonas Gahr Støre called the G20 "one of the greatest setbacks since World War II" as 173 states who are all members of the UN are not among the G20.
 This includes Norway, a major developed economy and the seventh-largest contributor to UN international development programs, which is not a member state of the EU, and thus is not represented in the G20 even indirectly.
 Norway, like other such states, has little or no voice within the group.
 Støre argued that the G20 undermines the legitimacy of international organizations set up in the aftermath of World War II, such as the IMF, World Bank and United Nations:

 The G20 is a self-appointed group.
 Its composition is determined by the major countries and powers.
 It may be more representative than the G7 or the G8, in which only the richest countries are represented, but it is still arbitrary.
 We no longer live in the 19th century, a time when the major powers met and redrew the map of the world.
 No one needs a new Congress of Vienna.

 However, Norway, has moderated this position in practice, and has contributed to a number of G20-work streams for years, in particular on health, energy and climate.
 Under the government of Erna Solberg, Norway attended the 2017 G20 summit in Hamburg, Germany.
+The country was formally invited by Brazil as a guest to the 2024 G20 summit in Rio de Janeiro and was reinvited by South Africa to the 2025 summit in Johannesburg.
+Støre attended both summits as prime minister of Norway and expressed support for the G20.